remotefs-rs/remotefs-rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve ka-ching
+about: Suggest an idea to improve remotefs
 title: "[Feature Request] - FEATURE_TITLE"
 labels: "new feature"
 assignees: veeso